Obama meat aid plan lifts prices but not farm sentiment

-CHICAGO President Barack Obama made few new fans among ailing hog farmers and cattle ranchers in the United States on Monday with his plan to boost their incomes by buying $170 million worth of meat -- equivalent to about 10 hours' worth of the nation's output last week.
+CHICAGO Aug 13 President Barack Obama made few new fans among the nation's ailing hog farmers and cattle ranchers on Mo nday with his plan to boost their incomes by buying $170 million worth of meat -- equivalent to about 10 hours' worth of U.S. output last week.

 But he failed to address producers' biggest complaint: that the U.S. mandate to use 40 percent of this year's corn crop to produce ethanol threatens their livelihood.